gutenberg/learn-tikz.github.io/en/lesson-03.md

 called `first.tex`, and either copy–paste the text below or type it in.
 If you are using the online system, you can just click on the buttons in the example to try it out!
-We suggest you try out the online options even if you have set up LaTeX locally: this is a good chance to see how the different options work.
+We suggest you try out the online options even if you have set up LaTeX locally; this is a good chance to see how the different options work.
 >>>>>>> 55a095f3...
 Add cross-refs to the help page
 ```latex